 Executive Summary

-Proposed intervention: Early Childhood Interventions/Preventing Adverse Childhood Experiences (ACES).
+Proposed intervention: Preventing Adverse Childhood Experiences (ACES).

-Target population: Children who live in poverty, live in disadvantaged neighborhoods, have young parents, caregivers with substance use or mental health disorders, or parents with history of involvement in criminal justice system.
+Target population: Children and families who live in poverty, live in disadvantaged neighborhoods, have young parents, caregivers with substance use or mental health disorders, or parents with history of involvement in criminal justice system.
+Proposals for how to identify and refer families and children at risk for experiencing or who have experienced ACEs are welcomed from the Subcommittee.

-Services:

-Services include but are not limited to those interventions determined to promote and support healthy family development and the decrease of adverse childhood experiences.
-Services will be procured through a Problem-Based Procurement following a Results-Driven Contracting model.
-Using this framework, potential contractors will be presented with a set of problems that Bernalillo County needs help solving and be asked to offer solutions in the form of services that are within their organizational capacity to implement.

-Evidence base: Children who experience frequent and/or severe ACEs are more likely to experience poor outcomes as an adult.1,2 Compared to individuals who reported experiencing no ACEs, those who had experienced 4 or more ACEs were significantly more likely to:
+Services: Children who experience frequent and/or severe ACEs are more likely to experience poor outcomes as an adult.1,2 Compared to individuals who reported experiencing no ACEs, those who had experienced 4 or more ACEs were significantly more likely to:

 Currently smoke

 Use illicit drugs

 Inject drugs

 Have more than 50 sexual partners

 Experience depressed mood

 Attempt suicide

+Services include but are not limited to those interventions determined to promote and support healthy family development and the decrease of adverse childhood experiences.
+Services will be procured through a Problem-Based Procurement following a Results-Driven Contracting model.
+Using this framework, potential contractors will be presented with a set of problems that Bernalillo County needs help solving and be asked to offer solutions in the form of services that are within their organizational capacity to implement.
+More than one service model may be procured to facilitate learning as to what service models work best to ameliorate adverse childhood experiences and ultimately prevent bad behavioral health outcomes later in life.

+Evidence base: To be reviewed during procurement.

 Proposed outcome metrics:

+Reduced mental health disorders for children later in life.

+Reduced substance use for children later in life.

+Reduced instance of juvenile incarceration among children later in life.

 Decreased adverse events during pregnancy.

 Decreased child abuse.